devilyouwei/QuickNode/README.md

 ## Our Qbite

-The Qbite backend is totally developed based on QuickNode, this is our example Qbite.
+The Qbite backend is totally developed based on QuickNode, this is our example.

 ![Qbite](https://github-devilyouwei.oss-us-west-1.aliyuncs.com/qbite/qbite%20qrcode.jpg)

-_Scan the QRcode and order some food now!_
+Scan the QRcode and order some food now!

 ## GitHub